ISGEE/io4/rubric.md

 | Cooperation (team learning)            | 20     |
 | **Total**                                  | **200**    |

-**Table 3.**  All evaluative categories, broken down into their weights.
+**Table 3.**  All evaluative variables, broken down into their weights.

 ## Rubric Logic: Total Points

-The weights and the 4-score ranking system for the evaluative categories are further represented as combined points (total points), allowing to assign a holistic score to individual serious games, and to compare multiple games based on their total points.
+The weights and the 4-score ranking system for the evaluative variables are further represented as combined points (total points), allowing to assign a holistic score to individual serious games, and to compare multiple games based on their total points.